Ylandolsi/booking_monorepo/backend/Booking/notes.md

 - confirgure life span of koonect
 - test the global exception handler

--maybe add tag of skills to the meeting to show it !

 - COnfigure the expired for the google tokns GoogleTokenService and UsersModuleApi and ..
+------ LATER
+- previous meetings/mentors.
+- maybe add tag of skills to the meeting to show it !
+- Manage auth metadata (currentIp, currentUserAgent).
+- eAdmin dashboard.

 Notes